 North Carolina Administrative Law

-The vast majority of agencies in North Carolina are subject to both the Federal and North Carolina Administrative Procedure Acts (APA).
+The vast majority of agencies in North Carolina are subject to the North Carolina Administrative Procedure Acts (APA).
 The North Carolina APA is found in Chapter 150B of the North Carolina General Statutes.
 Article 2A contains the requirements for rule-making, which include comment and notice before adoption of a permanent rule.
 Articles 3 and 3A contain the requirements for administrative proceedings.

 The types of administrative resources discussed in this guide include: